zimmshane/CS100_FinalProject/README.md

 Outputs consist mostly of account information which the user has stored within their vault file that is encrypted upon input but decrypted for retrieval.

-> You also need to set up an empty project board using GitHub projects (board view).
-Make sure you add the board under your project repository.
-You should also have a Product Backlog and In testing columns added.
 > ## Phase II
 > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
 > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column